tasinet/DriveTest/README.md

 Why
 ---------------------

-Because I wanted to show a seller that both the throughput speed and the integrity of some USB sticks I bought were completely fucked up.
-Thought I'd share the code, since it worked.
+Because I wanted to demonstrate how some USB sticks I bought were defective.

-There's probably over 100 better things than this to use out there, I highly suggest you find one and use it.